 9.3 Fee Increases.
-Once per year and upon 30 days’ prior written notice, DealerSocket may increase the monthly fees for any Products in any Order, or any other agreement that licenses the Products, by up to 5% or by a percentage equal to the current Consumer Price Index.
-DealerSocket may increase integration fees or any other third-party component fees included in DealerSocket’s Products in any Order at any time upon 30 days’ written notice.
+Unless otherwise agreed on an Order, once per year and upon 30 days’ prior written notice, DealerSocket may increase the monthly fees for any Products in any Order, or any other agreement that licenses the Products.
+Upon Customer’s written request, DealerSocket will provide documentation related

 9.4 Taxes.
 Customer is responsible for payment of all taxes (excluding those on DealerSocket’s net income) relating to the provision of the Products, except to the extent a valid tax exemption certificate or other written documentation acceptable to DealerSocket to evidence Customer’s tax exemption status is provided by Customer to DealerSocket prior to the delivery of Products.